alex-l-f/Whisper-Live-Translator/README.md

 7) You can also toggle the interface during translation, which will hide the options and make the window semi-transparent

 ## Additional Info
-The translation process takes about 4-8 seconds depending on your hardware/model, so if you use the "Listen" option the audio will be "Seconds/Sample" + 4-8 seconds ahead of the translation
+The translation process takes about 4-8 seconds depending on your hardware/model, so if you use the "Listen" option the audio will be "Seconds/Sample" + 4-8 seconds ahead of the translation.
+You can use this to listen to the audio device directly, but it's not recommended because of the delay.

 If you want to use this to watch a livestream, I recommend opening 2 copies of the video.
 One just to get the audio to translate, and the other to watch and listen to, on a 6ish second delay.
 For a youtube live stream, you could use two seperate browsers for example.